boxkutter/media_fixer/README.md

 # 🎬 Media Fixer

-A Python-based media transcoder and fixer built on top of **FFmpeg**.
+A Python-based media library helper that can scan directories and transcode media files.
+Built on top of **FFmpeg**.
-Supports video, audio, and subtitle processing with GPU acceleration (NVENC), stream filtering, parallel transcoding, and safe temporary file handling.
+Supports video and subtitle processing with GPU acceleration (NVENC), stream filtering, parallel transcoding, and safe temporary file handling.

 ---